openalea/mtg/newmtg/doc/user/tutorial_mtg_aml.rst

     >>> EdgeType(8,9)
     '+'

-* Defined test whether a vertex is present in the active MTG
+:func:`Defined` tests whether a vertex's id is present in the active MTG

 .. doctest::